 Navy Pier is a large pier on Lake Michigan near Streeterville, close to Chicago’s downtown.
 Originally known as the Municipal Pier no. 2, it is one of two piers called for in Daniel Burnham’s 1909 Chicago plan.
 The other pier was never built.

 Construction started in May 1914 and in 1916 it was opened to the public.
 At the time it was the world’s largest pier, 292 ft. wide and 3000 ft. long (89 m. x 914 m.).

 The pier was designed as a shipping and entertainment area.
 In its first decade, the Municipal Pier was successfully attracting both visitors and ships.
 It was also temporarily used as a military facility during the First World War.

 By the end of the 1920s, Navy Pier’s success started to decline.
 The introduction of cars and the opening of movie theaters created more competition for the Pier, and the number of visitors dwindled.
 Shipping started to decline in the 1930s due to the Great Depression and the competition of transportation by truck.

 John Hancock Center

 The first step in the redevelopment of the Navy Pier was the 1976 restoration by Jerome R. Butler, Jr. of the Auditorium building at the eastern end of the pier.
-One year later it was designated a Chicago Landmark.
-Another step to the redevelopment of the Navy Pier was taken in 1989, when the city of Chicago and the State of Illinois installed the Metropolitan Pier & Exposition Authority, an organisation responsible for the management of the pier.
+One year later, it was designated a Chicago Landmark.
+Another step in the redevelopment of the Navy Pier was taken in 1989, when the city of Chicago and the State of Illinois installed the Metropolitan Pier & Exposition Authority, an organization responsible for the management of the pier.

 The result is a very successful recreational center right next to Chicago’s downtown area.
 Thanks to its many attractions and fifty acres of parks and gardens (20 hectares) it attracts more than eight million visitors each year.